-61 Yorkshire Slang Words And Phrases That Mean Nothing To Anyone Else
+61 Yorkshire Slang Words And Phrases That Mean Nowt To Anyone Else

-61 Yorkshire Slang Words And Phrases That Mean Nothing To Anyone Else
+61 Yorkshire Slang Words And Phrases That Mean Nowt To Anyone Else

 The Yorkshire accent is a wonderful thing and can be confusing to outsiders.
 You could spend years in a town and then when you move a few miles down the road you’ll find that these Yorkshire folk use a whole host of different phrases to where you’ve just been.
 There are some similarities between Yorkshire accents across the west, south, north and east of God’s Own Country, but despite the differences, the language is just as beautiful.
 With that in mind, Yorkshire slang is a hard thing to define.

-Also known as Tyke, Yorkie or Yorkshire English, the Yorkshire dialect is made up of several variations spoken across God’s Own Country and has its roots in Old English and to a greater extent Old Norse language.
-These Yorkshire expressions are what help make our region so unique and give us Yorkshire folk our distinct character that has helped us be known as some of the warmest, yet sharp tongued in the country.
+Also known as Tyke, Yorkie or Yorkshire English, the Yorkshire dialect and Yorkshire sayings general are made up of several variations spoken across God’s Own Country and have their roots in Old English and to a greater extent Old Norse language.
+These Yorkshire expressions are what help make our region so unique and give us Yorkshire folk our distinct character that has helped us be known as some of the warmest, yet sharp-tongued in the country.

 Check out our list of some of the best Yorkshire slang words & phrases from across the county:

 A Yorkshire folks response to when things are going wrong.
 Our positive attitude or thank we couldn’t careless shines through with this phrase.
-Usuallt followed with a response of “pint?”
+Usually followed with a response of “pint?”

 “Cars broken down, be reyt”